Freddywhest/rn-macos-ssh-sftp/README.md

 npm install @speedshield/react-native-ssh-sftp
 ```

-### iOS
+### macOS

 Update your `Podfile` to use the [aanah0's fork](https://github.com/aanah0/NMSSH) of [NMSSH](https://github.com/NMSSH/NMSSH).
 Note that we use the forked version to give us a required later version of libssh.
-Your `Podfile` is located in your React Native project at `./ios/Podfile`.
+Your `Podfile` is located in your React Native project at `./macos/Podfile`.

 ```ruby
 target '[your project's name]' do